Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Related Work

 \subsection{Large Video-Language Models}

-With the rapid advancement of large language models (LLMs), there has been increasing interest in developing generalist video models capable of handling a wide range of video-related tasks.
+With the rapid advancement of large language models (LLMs), there has been increasing interest in developing generalist video models capable of handling video-related tasks.
 Video-ChatGPT \cite{videochatgpt} extracts features from individual frames and aggregates them through both spatial and temporal pooling operations.
 VideoChat \cite{videochat} encodes videos by generating both textual descriptions and video appearance embeddings.
 Video-LLaVA \cite{videollava} aligning image and video encoders during a pre-processing phase, using a shared projector to map the encoded representations into a common language space.
 LLaVA-NeXT-Video \cite{llavanextvideo} extends LLaVA-NeXT \cite{llavanext} by fine-tuning the model specifically on video data.
-Despite their contributions, these approaches face challenges when processing detailed and long-length videos, primarily due to the limited number of frames sampled for analysis.
+Despite their contributions, these approaches face challenges when processing long videos, primarily due to the limited number of frames sampled for analysis.